 Minibus prices should be set, but ticket hawkers are likely to try making some extra money off of you.
 A minibus shouldn’t be much more than 200 Rs for a five-hour journey.
 Ask a fellow passenger what the price is, or watch to see what other people around you are paying.

 To save yourself some hassle, download the taxi app Careem, which most Pakistanis use to get taxis.
-Uber also operates in major Pakistani cities.
+Uber (now the owner of Careem) also operates in major Pakistani cities.

 Rickshaws and Qingqis